 HOW CAN YOU PROVE THAT AN EMPLOYER WAS MALICIOUS?

 How can a victim of slander demonstrate that an employer’s or ex-employer’s statements were malicious?
 Usually, a California employment rights attorney will try to prove that statements were malicious by either outlining a history of conflict between the slandered employee and the employer or by pointing to an employer’s clear and unprofessional failure to investigate the veracity of the charges that led to the false statements.

 In California, former employers who provide false statements to prospective employers may be sued for slander if those false statements prevented an ex-employee from being hired.
 Anyone who has questions or concerns regarding slander or libel in a specific employment-related situation should consult an experienced San Francisco employment rights attorney.
-A good employment lawyer can explain your rights and options, recommend a course of action, and if necessary, file a slander or libel lawsuit and fight for justice on your behalf.
+A good workplace harassment lawyer can explain your rights and options, recommend a course of action, and if necessary, file a slander or libel lawsuit and fight for justice on your behalf.

 Slander can be embarrassing, humiliating, and even cause depression – or anger.
 But taking legal action is the only appropriate response to being slandered.
 On the job, a false statement by someone’s employer can genuinely damage that person’s reputation and can also actually damage that person’s future employment opportunities.

 A slander lawsuit can stop an employer from continuing to spread the lies, and an employee or ex-employee whose slander lawsuit prevails may additionally be able to recover the following damages: